gsathya/gsathya.github.io/content/blog/alias-analysis/alias-analysis.md

 }
 ```

-Now, it's longer enough to simply memoize the computation of x separately like we did previously:
+Now, it's no longer enough to simply memoize the computation of x separately like we did previously:

 ```js
 // incorrect